swent-group21/best-app-ever/docs/expo.md

 # Expo Documentation

-Using expo as our simulation environment.
+Using expo locally as our simulation environment.

+**Note: WE WILL BE TESTING USING DOCKER AS A UNIFORM CONTAINER** Check the Docker documentation for more information.
+[Docker Documentation](./docker.md)

 ## Start the Development Server
 To start the development server, run: